The PoL Post

 PoL is Berachain’s novel consensus mechanism that revolves around three major participants: validators, users, and applications.
 Traditionally, consensus mechanisms like Proof-of-Stake and Proof-of-History only focus on growing a network’s economic security; interests between these three major participants are not aligned at the protocol level.
 On Berachain incentives are aligned from day one.

-Berachain utilizes a tri-token model that consists of BERA, BGT, and HONEY.
+Berachain utilizes a model that consists of BERA, BGT, and HONEY.
 Users transact in BERA, trade tokens for HONEY (Berachain’s native USD-backed stablecoin) and earn BGT by providing liquidity on the network.
 Short for Bera Governance Token, BGT is the glue that holds everything together.
 BGT is non-transferable, and cannot be bought or sold; the only way to earn BGT is through interacting on-chain and participating in Proof of Liquidity.

 BGT stands out against other tokens because of its value within the Proof of Liquidity system.
 A standard governance token is generally used for one thing: voting on a protocol’s forum.
 This isn’t exciting and doesn’t capture value from the chain’s growth, which causes a lack of demand for most governance tokens.
 Governance is crucial to distributed networks, but users don’t want to participate in the process as it stands today.